A Theory of Network Games Part 1: Utility Representations: Utility Representations in Network Games

-Recall that a normal form game $\Gamma = (N, \{S_i\}_{i \in N}, \{u_i\}_{i \in N})$ consists of a set of players $N$, a set of actions $S_i$ for each player $i \in N$, and a utility $u_i \, : \, \prod_{i \in N} S_i \to \bb{R}$ mapping each profile of actions to a real number.
+Recall a normal form game $\Gamma = (N, \{S_i\}_{i \in N}, \{u_i\}_{i \in N})$ consists of a set of players $N$, a set of actions $S_i$ for each player $i \in N$, and a utility $u_i \, : \, \prod_{i \in N} S_i \to \bb{R}$ mapping each profile of actions to a real number.
 We write $S = \prod_{i \in N} S_i$ for the set of action profiles and $s$ for a generic element of $S$.
-The utility $u_i$ for player $i$ represents an underlying preference order $\succeq_i$ on $S$.
+Player $i$'s utility $u_i$ represents an underlying preference order $\succeq_i$ on $S$.
 Two utility functions $u_i$ and $v_i$ are \textbf{equivalent} if they represent the same order $\succeq_i$.
 For each profile $s_{-i}$ of opponent actions, we can restrict $\succeq_i$ to the space $S_i \times \{s_{-i}\}$, to obtain an order $\succeq_{i, s_{-i}}$ that represents $i$'s preferences over $S_i$ when opponents play $s_{-i}$.
 The family of orders $\{\succeq_{i, s_{-i}}\}_{s_{-i} \in S_{-i}}$ fully captures $i$'s preferences over her own action choice and are therefore sufficient to describe the strategic properties of $\Gamma$.\footnote{One might object that this family of orders is insufficient to capture preferences over \emph{mixtures} of actions, but at this point, action sets are completely general.
 To consider mixed strategies, one could take $S_i$ to be a set of probability distributions.
 However, in general, the utility we derive is different from the Von Neumann-Morgenstern utility.
-In Appendix \ref{appendix: mixed strategies}, we identify conditions under which they are the same.} Two utility functions $u_i$ and $v_i$ are \textbf{strategically equivalent} if they induce the same family of orders $\{\succeq_{i,s_{-i}}\}_{s_{-i} \in S_{-i}}$ over $S_i$.
-We are interested in conditions under which a player's utility $u_i$ is equivalent, or strategically equivalent, to $v_i$ that is additively separable across opponent actions, meaning
+In Appendix \ref{appendix: mixed strategies}, we identify conditions under which they are the same.} Two utility functions $u_i$ and $v_i$ are \textbf{strategically equivalent} if they induce the same family of orders over $S_i$.\footnote{Equivalence is stronger than strategic equivalence.
+A utility function $u_i(\mathbf{s})$ is strategically equivalent to $u_i(\mathbf{s}) + f(s_{-i})$ for any function $f(s_{-i})$, but our choice of $f$ can easily change the corresponding preference order on $S$.
+Two utilities $u_i$ and $v_i$ are equivalent if and only if $u_i(\mathbf{s}) = f(v_i(\mathbf{s}))$ for some strictly increasing function $f$.
+They are strategically equivalent if and only if $u_i(\mathbf{s}) = f(v_i(\mathbf{s}), s_{-i})$ for some function $f$ that is strictly increasing in its first argument.}

+We are interested in conditions under which a player's utility $u_i$ is equivalent, or strategically equivalent, to utilities $v_i$ in the following special classes: